-Individuals who believe they have been discriminated or retaliated against or harassed are encouraged to promptly report such incidents to the campus principal, supervisor, or appropriate district official.
-If the campus principal, supervisor, or district official is the subject of a complaint, the complaint should be made directly to the superintendent.
+Individuals who believe they have been discriminated or retaliated against or harassed are encouraged to promptly report such incidents to the dean, supervisor, or appropriate district official.
+If the dean, supervisor, or district official is the subject of a complaint, the complaint should be made directly to the superintendent.
 A complaint against the superintendent may be made directly to the board.